Jurisdictional Shopping

 The Bottom Line

 Jurisdictional shopping is a rational response to a fragmented global regulatory landscape.
 For businesses, it offers a way to optimize efficiency, protect assets, and minimize tax burdens in a competitive world.
-However, the line between smart planning and aggressive avoidance is thinning.
-As governments collaborate more closely through initiatives like the OECD's Global Minimum Tax, the windows for easy arbitrage are closing.
-Investors should view companies with complex, multi-jurisdictional structures with a healthy dose of skepticism—while they may be tax-efficient, they also carry heightened regulatory and legal risks that can materialize suddenly.
+However, the line between smart planning and aggressive avoidance is thinning as global cooperation increases.
+As governments collaborate more closely through initiatives like the OECD's Global Minimum Tax and enhanced data-sharing agreements, the windows for easy arbitrage are closing.
+Investors should view companies with complex, multi-jurisdictional structures with a healthy dose of skepticism—while they may be tax-efficient, they also carry heightened regulatory and legal risks that can materialize suddenly and unpredictably.
+Ultimately, the long-term sustainability of a business model that relies heavily on jurisdictional shopping is increasingly in question as the world moves toward a more unified and transparent financial system.

 At a Glance